bonzaiferroni/Traveler/README.md

 ## Installation

-1. Download [Traveler.ts](https://gist.github.com/bonzaiferroni/18de0bf98228c28d1671d5d79627193b) or [Traveler.js](https://gist.github.com/bonzaiferroni/bbbbf8a681f071dc13759da8a1be316e) or just copy/paste the code in [Traveler.js](https://raw.githubusercontent.com/bonzaiferroni/Traveler/master/Traveler.js) into a new file named Traveler.js in your screeps code.
+1. Download [Traveler.ts](https://gist.github.com/bonzaiferroni/18de0bf98228c28d1671d5d79627193b) or [Traveler.js](https://gist.github.com/bonzaiferroni/bbbbf8a681f071dc13759da8a1be316e) or just copy/paste the code in [Traveler.js](https://raw.githubusercontent.com/bonzaiferroni/Traveler/master/Traveler.js) into a new file using the screeps console.

 2. Add a require statement to `main.js`:
     * `var Traveler = require('Traveler');`